 Urban open spaces

-In order for the sustainable design of urban open spaces to gain the necessary acceptance and support of the urban society, Grün Berlin relies on a continuous dialogue with residents and citizens from the very outset.
+In order for the sustainable design of urban open spaces to gain the necessary acceptance and support of the urban society, Grün Berlin relies on a continuous dialogue with residents and citizens from the very beginning.